janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - sensor.uptime_sensor
  - Remove all the wires and connect the ESP32Cam like diagram using only 2 wires, VIN and GND.
  - If you want to modify your ESP32Cam file the bridge must be plugged in so you can't OTA installation.

+ - In your Home Assistant Lovelace or Dashboard:
+     - Create a Camera Live Card with your ESP32Cam and also the other one.
+     - Create a Grid card with all script control buttons (example if you want to paste in code)
+     - Create a Speed Controller using light.speed_control entity with slider
+     - Create a entities card with input_number.servo_x and input_number.servo_y
+     - Create a Camera auto Card

+ - IMPORTANT: For using the car, the light.speed_control must be ON and more than 75% "brightness".
+Need more for turn or rotation than forward or backward.

  - Thats It!
 Have a good time!

 <p align="center">